-For the three months ended March 31, 2020 and 2019, the Company recognized \$35 and \$232, respectively, of research and development expense related to the license agreements with UHN (Note 9).
+For the three months ended March 31, 2021 and 2020, the Company recognized \$39 and \$35, respectively, of research and development expense related to the license agreements with UHN.
+Refer to Note 3 "License Agreements" for additional information regarding the UHN license agreements.